Book Week Scotland 2021

 What is Book Week Scotland?

 Book Week Scotland is an annual celebration of books and reading in Scotland that takes place in the third week in November.
+This year that will be Monday to Sunday, 15-21 November.

 During the week people of all ages and walks of life come together in libraries, schools, community venues and workplaces to share and enjoy books and reading.
 They are joined by some of the country’s top authors, poets, playwrights, storytellers and illustrators to bring a packed programme of events and projects to life.